arizonaCameraLab/ASDP_Render_Module/README.md

       file name.
 (If using a cool IR target, use the `--invert` command-line option to invert the images before testing and use a threshold that is 65535 - threshold.)
       This will produce a JSON configuraion file with the estimated extrinsics and distortion parameters updated based on the image data.
+When using automatic edge brightness adjustment, add the `--writeMap` command-line option to write out the map from ideal to distorted locations in each camera for later examination.
+This file can be copied into the Render Module's *ASDP_Render_Module_Configs* directory named as `#.map.csv` (where # is the camera serial number) for use during rendering.
 - **Use distortion:**
     - Copy the optimized camera configuration file to the Render Module's configuration directory as #.json (where # is the camera serial number).